andresponton21/Dapp2_project/README.md

 ## The Flow of Application

 1. A user has to sing up entering name, email and type of user
-2. In the first time, they are asked to choose role and write their name (a specific record is made in couchDB).
+2. In the first time, they are asked to choose user and write their name (a specific record is made in couchDB).
-3. The patient allows a doctor to access his/her record.
-4. Doctor selects a patient in his accessList and click button to query records of this patient.
-5. After examination, the doctor writes a medical record into patient health record history.
-6. Patients can get their medical records anytime.
-7. If the patient sees another doctor, the patient adds the doctor into the permission list.
-8. The patient can delete permission anytime.
+3. The marketplace releases a product to the allowed list, it means that is sold to a customer
+4. The customer sings up
+5. The customer enters the hash value that represents the product's id.
+6. The product's id gets recorded in the blockchain and is now verified
+7. If the customer tries to record the same hash again, it would get a message

 ### Setup